darekkacban/dotnet5-app/SOLUTION.md

 We display Name and surname next to user avatar and email at the top of the website in navigation layout.

+9. A new div is created and filled with existing item creation view.
+The next step would be modification of the view and save the data with existing controller (or create a new one).
+Let's leave it for now.